Doubts over booster protection from Queenstown provider

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-The Southern District Health Board is contacting 1571 people from around New Zealand who may have been affected by a storage issue with the Covid-19 vaccine administered by Queenstown provider Engage Safety.
+The Southern District Health Board is contacting 1571 people from around New Zealand who may have been affected by a storage issue with the Covid-19 vaccine used by one Queenstown provider.

-SDHB chief executive Chris Fleming did not name the provider during a press conference this afternoon, but said they would issue a release naming them later in the day.

-An hour later, Engage Safety owner and registered nurse Debbie Swain-Rewi acknowledged that her company was the provider involved with the issue, which she said had been identified after an SDHB audit.

-"I hope everyone affected makes sure they get another vaccine to have the best protection possible,'' she said.

-"I want to say how very sorry I am for the inconvenience and upset caused to all the people affected by this.''
+The SDHB earlier described it as "an occupational health provider in the Queenstown-Lakes area’’.

+At some stage in the supply process the vaccines were stored at the incorrect temperature.

-SDHB medical officer of health Susan Jack said the problem posed no potential health problems to the people who received them but which might mean they provided a lower level of protection than the recipients expected.
+SDHB medical officer of health Susan Jack said the problem posed no potential health problems to people who received the vaccine, but it might mean it provided a lower level of protection than recipients expected.

 People affected by the issue received their shots in various locations in Queenstown Lakes and Central Otago between December 1 and January 28.